OpenCloudOS/nettrace/README.md

     --monitor        enable 'monitor' mode
-    --drop-stack     print the kernel function call stack of kfree_skb --min-latency       the minial time to live of the skb
+    --drop-stack     print the kernel function call stack of kfree_skb --min-latency       the minial time to live of the skb --trace-stack    print call stack for traces or group

     -v               show log information
     --debug          show debug information